MorrisMA/M65C02A/README.md

 ##BP-Relative Addressing Mode Instructions

-The M65C02A introduces the base-pointer relative [bp,B] and post-indexed base-pointer relative indirect [(bp,B),Y] addressing modes.
-The M65C02A base-pointer relative addressing modes is designed to support the stack frames such as those used by programming languages such as C and Pascal.
+The M65C02A introduces the base-pointer relative [bp,B] and post-indexed base- pointer relative indirect [(bp,B),Y] addressing modes.
+The M65C02A base- pointer relative addressing modes is designed to support the stack frames such as those used by programming languages such as C and Pascal.

 The base-pointer (B) is X, and the offset included in the instruction, bp, is zero based; this makes the value on the top of the stack offset 0.
 Further,